hellosultan/personalized-healthcare-assistant/README.md

 ## 🌟 Project Overview
 This project simulates a **Big Data healthcare analytics pipeline** using synthetic asthma patient records.
 It demonstrates how to generate, store, and analyze **millions of patient records** with industry-ready tools like **Parquet, DuckDB, and Python**.
+> **Note:** All results and figures in this project are based on **synthetic data**.
+> They illustrate pipeline design and analysis techniques, not real patient outcomes.

 **Key features:**
 - Synthetic **5M+ patient records** generated (scalable to 50M+)